OHCRN/keycloak-mfa-sms-authenticator/README.md

 The Browser flow can be tested by logging into the [`Keycloak Account Console`](http://localhost:8088/realms/2fa-test/account).

+"Simulation Mode", which will log the OTP code to the Keycloak server output, is only configured for the SMS Authenticator.
+This is to bypass using a real SMS provider while still in the development/testing stage.
+The Email Authenticator does not use this mode, as testing can be done with Mailhog.

 #### To test the SMS flow:

 1. Login with `user_with_phone@example.com`.
 Password = `"pass"`.